bitcraft/pytmx/readme.md

     >>> screen.blit(image, position)

-Tile and Object Metadata ("Properties")
+Tile, Object, and Map Properties
 ===============================================================================

 Properties are any key/value data added to an object/map/layer in Tiled